heapsource/mongoose-attachments-aws2js/Readme.md

 ### Usage

-The library will register automatically with `mongoose-attachments` by performing `require`:
+The library will register automatically with `mongoose-attachments` by performing `require` and return a reference to the mongoose-attachments plugin:

-    require('mongoose-attachments-aws2js')
+    var attachments = require('mongoose-attachments-aws2js');

 For further instructions check [mongoose-attachments](https://github.com/firebaseco/mongoose-attachments).